dezugin/Political_Attitude_Networks_Brazil_ResIN/README.md

 # 🇧🇷 Political Attitude Networks in Brazil using ResIN
-# 🇧🇷 Political Attitude Networks in Brazil using ResIN

 This repository applies the **Response Item Network (ResIN)** method to Brazilian political survey data (*Política Brasil.csv*).
 The analysis compares respondents who identify with the **Left** and the **Right**, mapping how their political attitudes interconnect into coherent ideological structures.